rmello4d/TheSustainableDeveloper/onewordaftertheother.md

 We were able to 'say' and to concatenate sounds in our brain without using our vocal chords.

 What an awesome trick !
 It created a continuous flow of sounds and ideas in our heads.
-A life changing ability.
+Just stop in amusement with such beautiful and simple thing.
+Certainly, a life changing ability.

 In the context of this book, let’s call this moment 'thinking'.